euclidia/euclidia/README.md

 - 👋 Hi, I’m @euclidia
 - 👀 I love witnessing how data changes lives, makes everyday work and life easier and better.
-- 💞️ I'm absolutely convinced that data literacy is an absolute must-know capability of every single modern person.
+- 💞️ I'm convinced that data literacy is an absolute must-know capability of every modern person.

 <!---
 - 💞️ I’m looking to collaborate on ...